flux-framework/flux-operator/examples/distributed/gozmq/README.md

 ## Local Test

-You can automate the entire thing:
+You can automate the entire thing.
+Note that this first example has `--raw` added to the entrypoint to print the raw times.

 ```bash
 ./build.sh